junxit/us-congress-bills-111/bill.md

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Guam World War II Loyalty Recognition Act”.
+- **(a)** *Short Title* This Act may be cited as the “Guam World War II Loyalty Recognition Act”.
-- **(b)** *Table of contents* The table of contents of this Act is as follows:
+- **(b)** *Table of Contents* The table of contents of this Act is as follows:

 ## § 2.
 Recognition of the suffering and loyalty of the residents of Guam

-- **(a)** *Recognition of the suffering of the residents of Guam* The United States recognizes that, as described by the Guam War Claims Review Commission, the residents of Guam, on account of their United States nationality, suffered unspeakable harm as a result of the occupation of Guam by Imperial Japanese military forces during World War II, by being subjected to death, rape, severe personal injury, personal injury, forced labor, forced march, or internment.
+- **(a)** *Recognition of the Suffering of the Residents of Guam* The United States recognizes that, as described by the Guam War Claims Review Commission, the residents of Guam, on account of their United States nationality, suffered unspeakable harm as a result of the occupation of Guam by Imperial Japanese military forces during World War II, by being subjected to death, rape, severe personal injury, personal injury, forced labor, forced march, or internment.
-- **(b)** *Recognition of the loyalty of the residents of Guam* The United States forever will be grateful to the residents of Guam for their steadfast loyalty to the United States of America, as demonstrated by the countless acts of courage they performed despite the threat of death or great bodily harm they faced at the hands of the Imperial Japanese military forces that occupied Guam during World War II.
+- **(b)** *Recognition of the Loyalty of the Residents of Guam* The United States forever will be grateful to the residents of Guam for their steadfast loyalty to the United States of America, as demonstrated by the countless acts of courage they performed despite the threat of death or great bodily harm they faced at the hands of the Imperial Japanese military forces that occupied Guam during World War II.

 ## § 3.
 Payments for Guam World War II claims

-- **(a)** *Payments for death, personal injury, forced labor, forced march, and internment* Subject to section 6(a), after receipt of certification pursuant to section 4(b)(8) and in accordance with the provisions of this Act, the Secretary of the Treasury shall make payments as follows:
+- **(a)** *Payments for Death, Personal Injury, Forced Labor, Forced March, and Internment* Subject to section 6(a), after receipt of certification pursuant to section 4(b)(8) and in accordance with the provisions of this Act, the Secretary of the Treasury shall make payments as follows:
   - **(1)** *Residents injured* The Secretary shall pay compensable Guam victims who are not deceased before any payments are made to individuals described in paragraphs (2) and (3) as follows:
     - **(A)** If the victim has suffered an injury described in subsection (c)(2)(A), $15,000.
     - **(B)** If the victim is not described in subparagraph (A) but has suffered an injury described in subsection (c)(2)(B), $12,000.
     - **(C)** If the victim is not described in subparagraph (A) or (B) but has suffered an injury described in subsection (c)(2)(C), $10,000.
   - **(2)** *Survivors of residents who died in war* In the case of a compensable Guam decedent, the Secretary shall pay $25,000 for distribution to eligible survivors of the decedent as specified in subsection (b).
 The Secretary shall make payments under this paragraph after payments are made under paragraph (1) and before payments are made under paragraph (3).
   - **(3)** *Survivors of deceased injured residents* In the case of a compensable Guam victim who is deceased, the Secretary shall pay $7,000 for distribution to eligible survivors of the victim as specified in subsection (b).
 The Secretary shall make payments under this paragraph after payments are made under paragraphs (1) and (2).
-- **(b)** *Distribution of survivor payments* Payments under paragraph (2) or (3) of subsection (a) to eligible survivors of an individual who is a compensable Guam decedent or a compensable Guam victim who is deceased shall be made as follows:
+- **(b)** *Distribution of Survivor Payments* Payments under paragraph (2) or (3) of subsection (a) to eligible survivors of an individual who is a compensable Guam decedent or a compensable Guam victim who is deceased shall be made as follows:
   - **(1)** If there is living a spouse of the individual, but no child of the individual, all of the payment shall be made to such spouse.
   - **(2)** If there is living a spouse of the individual and one or more children of the individual, one-half of the payment shall be made to the spouse and the other half to the child (or to the children in equal shares).
   - **(3)** If there is no living spouse of the individual, but there are one or more children of the individual alive, all of the payment shall be made to such child (or to such children in equal shares).